eduncan911/eduncan911.github.io/source/_posts/2014-07-02-why-i-fight-to-keep-mkv-as-my-media.markdown

 ## Besides, I can always convert to any format later

-Having the video and audio streams alongside the closed caption allows me to convert the MKV into any format I like in the future.
+Having all the video and audio streams alongside the closed caption allows me to convert my backups of MKVs into any format I like in the future.

 Once such tool is [Handbrake](http://handbrake.fr/), which is a great free and open source app for converting MKVs into any format.
-An example is is the Android Tablet profile they have which takes a 15 GB move and compresses it down to a 1.8 GB file (for the kiddo's tablet).
+An example is is the Android Tablet profile they have which takes a 15 GB movie and compresses it down to a 1.8 GB file (for the kiddo's tablet).

 ## A callout to Microsoft, Apple and Google

 Why hasn't MKV gone mainstream?
 Why hasn't one of these companies openly embraced this superior format?

 The answer is simple: copyright and encryption.
-The Matroska does not support either with its free and open container format; and therefore, no media partner (MPAA) will ever support a company that openly embraces a format that splays their precious video and audio for all to see and use.
+The Matroska format does not support either with its free and open container formats; and therefore, no media partner (MPAA) will ever support a company that openly embraces a format that splays their precious video and audio for all to see and use.

 ## Handle it myself